Esmail-ibraheem/Tinyllamas/README.md

 	<p align="center">
 	  <img src="https://github.com/Esmail-ibraheem/X-Llama/blob/main/images/MHA%2CGQA%2CMQA2.png" alt="Your Image Description" width="500" height=400">
 	</p>
+ Time per sample for GQA-XXL as a function of the number of GQA groups with input length 2048 and output length 512.
+Going from 1 (MQA) to 8 groups adds modest inference overhead, with increasing cost to adding more groups.

  	<p align="center">
 	  <img src="https://github.com/Esmail-ibraheem/X-Llama/blob/main/images/MHA%2CGQA%2CMQA.png" alt="Your Image Description" width="500" height=400">
 	</p>
 		 	shows how performance varies with uptraining proportion for T5 XXL with MQA and GQA.
-First, we note that GQAalready achieves reasonable performance af ter conversion while MQA requires uptraining to be useful.
+First, we note that GQA already achieves reasonable performance after conversion while MQA requires uptraining to be useful.
 Both MQA and GQA gain from 5% uptraining with diminishing returns from 10%.